 - SUPPRESS EMOTIONS: According to the Journal of Psychology, people who live in shame keep their thoughts and feelings to themselves.

 - EMOTIONAL AND MENTAL BATTLES: According to Clinical Psychology and Psychotherapy, people who live with shame fall prey to depression, anxiety and low self-esteem.
-Ultimately recurring thoughts of worthlessness prevent them from living from a healthy thought life.
+Ultimately recurring thoughts of worthlessness prevent them from having a positive thought life.

 - FEAR OF PEOPLE: According to Proceedings of the National Academy of Sciences of the United States of America, people who live in shame tend to live in a place where they have to protect themselves from ‘being devalued by others.
 This then results in manipulation, controlling situations/people, paranoia, loneliness and isolation.